Holic75/KingmakerRebalance/README.md

 - Witch with with following archetypes: Ley Line Guardian, Hedge Witch and Hex Channeler,
 - Bloodrager with following archetypes: Metamagic Rager, Spelleater and Stellblood.

-It also introduces 2 new feats related to these classes: Extra Hex and Rage Casting.
+It also introduces new feats related to these classes: Extra Hex, Accursed Hex and Rage Casting.

 It also adds the following new spells:
+- Hex Vulnerability,
 - Plant Shape I, II and III,
 -  Giant Form I and II,
 -  Shapechange.